xNickyDev/Forkman/gitbook/commands/id.md

+---
+description: Gets the ID of a player or clan.
+---

 # /id

-Gets the ID of a player or clan.

 ## Usage